MediaComem/big-browser/README.md

 # Big Browser

-A demo application written with [nest.js](https://nestjs.com) and [Vue](https://vuejs.org): a page that display your HTTP client's user agent information.
+A demo application written with [NestJS](https://nestjs.com) and [Vue](https://vuejs.org): a page that displays your HTTP client's user agent information.

+> Big browser is watching you.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->